Miladbaf/CORTEX/README.md

 ## Dataset

 The dataset used for training and evaluating our model is included in this repository.
-See the `data/` directory for details of trajcetory dataset and '2D Radiation Pattern/' for radiation pattern used.
+See the `data/` directory for details of the trajectory dataset and `2D Radiation Pattern/` for the radiation patterns used.

 ## Citation